gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 Issue: language plugins add every language to every component, regardless of whether that language is supported for the component.
 Issue: Java lang plugin does not declare any binaries.

-### Story: User view component model as HTML report
+### Story: User views component model as HTML report

 TBD